ENQUIRE NOW

 Q: What do you think of the teachers in general?

-It was immediately apparent that Huili works hard to find the best teachers who genuinely care about the children they teach.
+It was immediately apparent that Hiba works hard to find the best teachers who genuinely care about the children they teach.
 The first day when we arrived, the teachers did everything they could to make the children feel comfortable and happy.
 Equally importantly, they immediately started to get to know and understand each of the pupils in their care.
 I remember how they would observe the children, talk to them, ask them questions and make them feel safe and included.
 After only an hour of contact time, the teacher was able to talk to me about their observations on Melody’s habits, character and her general attitude towards school.
-I was extremely impressed how Huili teachers could grasp the main characteristics and subsequent educational needs of their pupils in such a short time.
+I was extremely impressed how Hiba teachers could grasp the main characteristics and subsequent educational needs of their pupils in such a short time.
 I thought it was amazing, and I remember thinking to myself: “These teachers are people who will understand my child, will take good care of them and will do a great job of educating them.”

 Q: When you drop off Melody in the morning and pick her up in the afternoon, what is the atmosphere like?
 Is there a good sense of community?

 Every day I see a lot of parents dropping off and picking up their children, which is different to a lot of nurseries in China because it is more usual for this to be done by the grandparents or ayis.
-I think that this is an important part of what makes Huili Nursery work well, as the parents are more directly involved with their children’s education and general wellbeing.
+I think that this is an important part of what makes Hiba Nursery work well, as the parents are more directly involved with their children’s education and general wellbeing.
 It’s a special time of day for us parents, as we get the chance to briefly speak with one another, share stories and updates about how our children are progressing and so on.
 It’s also a good chance for us to touch bases with the teachers, to discuss any problems or milestones and generally get a sense of how things are going with our children.
 Every day there’s a really good atmosphere and I think it helps us all feel like we’re part of the same team or family.

 I absolutely do.
 Building a community is a great way to make teachers and parents work well as a partnership.
 When we all share the same values, it’s easier for us to decide on the best direction for our children’s education.
 I feel lucky because we have very efficient communication channels with the nursery; it’s easy for me to get in contact and share my opinions or any concerns I might have with the teachers.
 The frequent parent sessions and themed events are fantastic for allowing us to all come together and get to know each other better.
 I’m a big believer in the idea that getting to know people in different contexts helps improve your ability to communicate with them.
 Educating children is not solely the obligation of the nursery, it’s a partnership and we all need to play our part, so getting to know each other well is the best way to do that.